MailBee Objects FAQ

 Also, ActiveX-aware development environments (such as Developer Studio) might lock MailBee Objects if you develop an application or ASP page that uses MailBee Objects.
 You need to close your development environment before uninstalling.

-The easiest way to make sure MailBee Objects are not locked by some other application is to reboot the machine where MailBee Objects are installed.
-Of course, after rebooting you must launch MailBee uninstaller before using IIS or Developer Studio (otherwise, MailBee Objects might be locked again).
+The easiest way to make sure MailBee Objects is not locked by some other application is to reboot the machine where MailBee Objects is installed.
+After rebooting, you must run MailBee uninstaller BEFORE using IIS or Developer Studio (otherwise, MailBee Objects could get locked again).

-As soon as MailBee Objects are not locked anymore, you can uninstall them and install new version.
+As soon as MailBee Objects is not locked anymore, you can uninstall it and install the new version.

 MailBee Objects installation was damaged for some reason.
 Stop or exit all applications that can potentially use MailBee Objects (such as IIS or Developer Studio), and reinstall MailBee Objects.